-Cook sausage, garlic, onion, bacon, seasoning, and red pepper flakes in soup pot until browned.
-Pour a little bit of chicken broth in your pot and scrape of the bits on the bottom of the pan.
+Cook sausage, garlic, onion, bacon, seasoning, and red pepper flakes in a soup pot until browned.
+Pour a little bit of chicken broth in your pot and scrape the bits on the bottom of the pan.

 Add the rest of your chicken broth and water.

 Add your potatoes and cover while on medium heat to get your potatoes tender.

 Once potatoes are fork-tender, add in the milk and let simmer.

 About 5 minutes before serving, stir in your spinach (I chopped mine because my crew isn’t fond of eating ginormous leaves).

 *For the chicken broth, I never buy boxed or canned.
 I either use the broth that I made from boiling a chicken (after the fat is skimmed off).
 If I do not have homemade broth, then I simply use water and chicken bouillon cubes (1 cube per 1 cup of water).